iamtrask/mine.js/README.md

 ### 🌙 Command Line Interface

-To list available commands, execute `node bin/cli.js --help`:
+To list available commands, execute `npm start -- --help`:
 ```
-Usage: cli [options]
+Usage: train [options]

+Train your mine locally using a sonar smart contract

 Options:

-    -V, --version                     output the version number
-    -m, --mine-address <address>      Blockchain address for the mine to use
+  -m, --mine-address <hexstring>      Blockchain address for the mine to use
-    -c, --contract-address <address>  Sonar smart contract address for the mine to use
+  -c, --contract-address <hexstring>  Sonar smart contract address for the mine to use
-    -i, --ipfs-url [url]              Url of the IPFS node (Default: "{host: 'localhost', port: '5001', protocol: 'http'})")
+  -i, --ipfs-url [url]                Url of the IPFS node (Default: "http://localhost:5001")
   -e, --ethereum-url [url]            Url to the ethereum network to use (Default: "http://localhost:8545")
   -h, --help                          output usage information

 ```

 ## ⚙️ (Missing) Features